tangjm/data-engineering-notes/public/HMRC/current_climate.md

 ### Taxes

-- There has been fewer than expected tax cuts mainly because the government needs to budget for the prime minister's spending projects.
+- There have been fewer than expected tax cuts mainly because the government needs to budget for the prime minister's spending projects.

 #### Details